-- G26.
+G26.
 Be careful what you interact with.
 ROBOTS and OPERATOR CONSOLES are prohibited from the following actions with regards to interaction with ARENA elements.
-Items A C exclude POWER CELLS, HANDLE, and the ALLIANCE'S CONTROL PANEL.
+Items A-C exclude POWER CELLS, HANDLE, and the ALLIANCE'S CONTROL PANEL.
 Item G excludes the HANDLE.

 - A. Grabbing

 - B. Grasping

 - C. Attaching (including the use of a vacuum or hook tape to anchor to the FIELD carpet and excluding use of the PLAYER STATION hook-and-loop tape, plugging in to the provided power outlet, and plugging the provided Ethernet cable into the OPERATOR CONSOLE)

-Determine the provided Ethernet cable into the OPERATOR CONSOLE

 - D. Deforming

-- E. Becoming Entangled
+- E. Becoming entangled

 - F. Damaging

 - G. Suspending from